 At the beginning of the platform running, the debtor scoring is not needed.
 However, it is expected that the scoring of the debtor will be added in the future, and the score will be used for getting the score of the invoices as well;

 At the start of the platform running, the invoice submission will be rejected if the debtor of the invoice is not in the eligible debtor database.
 In the long run, the bank will continue to update the list of eligible debtors;

+SME should receive the email/SMS after the invoice is accepted to aution

 Inputs and Outputs